 Advances that ETCO has helped to build in its 18 years in defense of competitive ethics

-It was the second half of 2002 when a group of entrepreneurs in the beer, soft drinks, tobacco and fuel sectors realized that they were facing the same problem: the growth of informality and illegal practices in their respective markets.
+(Brazilian Institute of Competition Ethics) It was the second half of 2002 when a group of entrepreneurs from the beer, soda, tobacco and fuel sectors realized that they were facing the same problem: the growth of informality and illicit practices in their respective markets.

 Upon realizing that they had been working individually against violations of the law that afflicted everyone, such as tax evasion, smuggling and trademark counterfeiting, they decided to join forces to fight the common evil.